Roof insurance claims in Ontario — what's actually covered.

 Working with public adjusters

 Public adjusters (different from your insurance company's adjuster) are licensed professionals who advocate for you in complex claims.
-We work cooperatively with them and provide the same documentation file we'd give an insurance adjuster directly.
+They can work from the same kind of date-stamped photo file a drone inspection produces.
 For most straightforward storm-damage claims, you don't need a public adjuster.
 For disputed claims, denied claims, or large losses, they can be worth the fee.

 Common questions.